osuosl-cookbooks/osl-matrix/documentation/osl_heisenbridge.md

 A Matrix appservice which allows for bridging IRC chat messages.

+**IMPORTANT**:
-**IMPORTANT**: Appservice resources should only be called *after* deploying the Matrix Synapse Server.
+* Appservice resources should only be called *after* deploying the Matrix Synapse Server.
+* This resource will not deploy, by itself.
+It requires an [`osl_dockercompose`](https://github.com/osuosl-cookbooks/osl-docker/blob/master/resources/dockercompose.rb) resource.

 ## Actions